 Calculating how much Capital Gains Tax you owe

-The tax free allowance for capital gains is £11,700, or £5,650 for a trust.
+The tax free allowance for capital gains is £11,700, or £5,850 for a trust, for the 2018-19 tax year.
 If your gain is above this then the remaining amount will be taxable.

 The amount of Capital Gains Tax you owe will depend on your income tax rate, which you can use to calculate how much you’ll pay.
 Additionally, you must notify HMRC of your house sale, after which they will respond with a bill.